-Six states – California, Illinois, Massachusetts, New Jersey, Ohio, and Rhode Island – have CCA legislation enabling local governments to aggregate the electricity loads of residents, businesses, and municipal facilities.
+Seven states – California, Illinois, Massachusetts, New Jersey, Ohio, New York and Rhode Island – have CCA legislation enabling local governments to aggregate the electricity loads of residents, businesses, and municipal facilities.

 CCA programs use aggregated demand and group purchasing to achieve local objectives including consumer rate savings, greenhouse gas reductions, new revenues for local energy programs, utility reform, and jobs creation.
 CCAs reflect the values of their governing boards and the communities they serve.

 - California has the first climate-driven CCA in the nation.
 It provides 67% greenhouse gas-free power, a 100 percent renewables option, and robust net metering and feed-in tariff programs.
 Since 2011, it has contracted for nearly 60 MW of new solar, wind, biomass and landfill gas energy.
 In addition to Marin County and the City of Richmond, California also has CCAs certified in Sonoma, Lancaster and San Francisco.
 CCAs are underway in Monterey Bay (Monterey/Santa Cruz), and several East Bay cities, San Diego, and Yolo County are exploring CCA as an option.

 - Illinois has experienced the fastest rate of CCA adoption, driven primarily by rate savings of 25%-30% through June, 2014.
 Over 600 municipalities have passed aggregation referenda since 2011, including the City of Chicago which now has the largest program in the Country.